davidtwco/rfcs/text/0000-build-std.md

     [wg-cargo-std-aware#14 (comment)][wg-cargo-std-aware#14-review]
 - **[Pre-Pre-RFC: making `std`-dependent Cargo features features a first-class concept][wg-cargo-std-aware#5-internals]**, [bascule], Aug 2019
-  - API guideslines say that Cargo features should be strictly additive and that gating std support should be behind a `std` feature
+  - API guidelines say that Cargo features should be strictly additive and that gating std support should be behind a `std` feature
     - `no_std` users end up always using `default-features = false` and opting into everything except `std`